Skip to content

 Luísa Lemos, PhD

-Dr. Lemos has a Biology degree, MSc and PhD degrees in Biological Sciences with emphasis in Immunology by the Federal University of Minas Gerais (UFMG).
-During her PhD, Dr. Lemos was focused in understanding the gut-brain axis in food allergy.
-Dr. Lemos is currently a research trainee at Dr. Weiner's lab and she is interested in the regulatory mechanisms to induce tolerance in several diseases.
+Luísa has a Biology degree, MSc and PhD degrees in Biological Sciences with emphasis in Immunology by the Federal University of Minas Gerais (UFMG).
+During her PhD, Luísa was focused in understanding the gut-brain axis in food allergy.
+She is currently a research trainee at Dr. Weiner’s lab and she is interested in the regulatory mechanisms to induce tolerance in several diseases.

 Master’s student